mechanicles/espn_cricinfo/README.md

 This [microservice](https://github.com/mechanicles/espn_cricinfo_frontend) acts as a subscriber to our system.
 Users will use this microservice to get the real time data updates on their browser.

+#### Setup

+- Install [RabbitMQ](https://www.rabbitmq.com/download.html) and run it in background.
+- Create & migrate database using Rails commands.